Ojito Wilderness – Beauty in the High Desert

 Following the map to the Hoodoo Trail, we passed the parking lot for the White Ridge Bike Trails.

-Based on the number of vehicles in the lot, this trail is popular with mountain bikers.
-As we drove further into the wilderness, we started to hear the sound of gunfire.
+Based on the number of vehicles in the lot, this is a popular trail for mountain biking.
+As we drove further into the wilderness, we began to hear gunfire.

 After getting the dogs and cameras ready, we walked across the road towards what we thought was the trail.